iThinkyouknow/psalter1912-data/README.md

 The Psalter 1912 Data Repository
 ===
 Welcome!
 Here is where you'll find the data that is used in the Psalter 1912 project(s).
+### Why am I writing this as if someone else is gonna use it?
+No one uses this ever!
+NO ONEEEEEEE!!!!
 ---
 ### You'll probably want to include this repository as a git submodule rather than copying from it directly.